Transcranial focused ultrasound

-Transcranial focused ultrasound (tFUS) is a form of focused ultrasound (FUS) which is being investigated for the potential non-invasive treatment of psychiatric and neurological disorders.
+Transcranial focused ultrasound (tFUS), also known as transcranial ultrasound stimulation (TUS) or low-intensity focused ultrasound (LIFU), is a form of focused ultrasound (FUS) which is being investigated for the potential non-invasive treatment of psychiatric and neurological disorders.
+It has also been used as a tool to investigate causal effects of tFUS targeting subcortical brain structures in humans.
 It differs from other non-invasive brain stimulation methods such as magnetic (transcranial magnetic stimulation or TMS) and electrical (transcranial direct-current stimulation or tDCS) in that it has higher spatial resolution and precision (millimetric) and is able to reach deep brain structures.
 Depending on the parameters, tFUS can inhibit, stimulate, and even ablate brain tissue.
 Only a handful of clinical studies of tFUS for psychiatric conditions have been conducted as of 2024.

+Safety

+The International consortium for Transcranial Ultrasound Stimulation Safety and Standards (ITRUSST) was formed in 2021, with the purpose of working towards the safe, effective and replicable application of transcranial ultrasonic stimulation for non-invasive neuromodulation in humans.
+In 2025, ITRUSST published a consensus on biophysical safety with a number of safety considerations for thermal and mechanical risks during tFUS.
+Based on the currently available regulations for other biomedical ultrasound devices, such as diagnostic ultrasound, the consensus proposes exposure levels under which the thermal and mechanical risks of TUS are considered nonsignificant.
+In order to estimate these exposure levels, software packages for numerical simulations of acoustic fields are often used.

+As a Neuromodulation Tool

+At lower acoustic intensities, generally below the FDA's 510(k) limit for diagnostic ultrasound of a Mechanical Index (MI) less than 1.9, tFUS can provide a neuromodulatory effect without causing permanent tissue damage.
+While the exact nature of tFUS neuromodulation is not completely understood, at least three mechanisms probably act in consort to produce the effects, all of which implicate the neuronal membrane.